gita/gita-frontend-v2/README.md

 ## Development

-Feel free to use the [issue tracker](https://github.com/gita/bg-frontend/issues) for bugs and feature requests.
+Feel free to use the [issue tracker](https://github.com/gita/gita-frontend-v2/issues) for bugs and feature requests.

-Looking to contribute code ?
+Looking to contribute code?
 PRs are most welcome!

-To get started with developing this API, please read the [contributing guide](https://github.com/gita/bg-frontend/blob/main/Contributing.md).

 ## How It Works